 Like in the sculpture the citizenship is embedded in the wall, claiming for changes from a weak position, tied to a culture in which is submitted to a powerful political class that rules their lives.
 Not matter the results politicians “sells” a framework of security and a misleading model of safeguarding national interests in exchange of policies with an important lack on accountability and transparency.

 Politicians and citizens must hold a relationship that represents the two sides of the same coin.
-Citizens rule politicians, not the way round and any attempt to see in its active role the fake idea of being part of a left-wing position is undoubtedly, outrageous in a democratic system.
+Citizens rule politicians, not the other way round and to see on an active citizenship a left-wing position is outrageous in a democratic system.
 Democracy means “power of the people” and is it here where relies the rights of the citizenship, not from an ideological position.
-A democratic system ought to be ruled by the citizenship and the inverted way brings incongruence to the system and promotes corruption.
+A democratic system ought to be ruled by the citizenship and the inverted way brings incongruence and promotes corruption.

 Currently, politicians and citizens move under a contradictory relationship, which by no means could be possible within a democratic system.
 There is no contradiction and both sides are part of the same game in which citizens are leading actors and a “decision agent” with a veto power to any decision that goes against their interest’s or/and a law framework.